 So now that you’ve done the above, how do we protect ourselves from smoke and dust indoors?

-- When it’s really dusty or you’re doing dust-generating work like cleaning, playing, moving furniture or boxes, you should consider wearing a mask to reduce fine particle inhalation.
+- When it’s really dusty or you’re doing dust generating work like cleaning, moving furniture or boxes, you should consider wearing a mask to reduce fine particle inhalation.
 A typical “dust mask” does little to reduce fine particulates.
-A rated N95 mask is suitable and recommended for most DIY situations.
+A N95 rated mask is suitable and recommended for most DIY situations.
 If you have a beard – you’ll need a full-face respirator which are considerably more expensive and effective.

 - Clean using best practices for minimizing aersolization of fine particulates:

 - Wet-wipe and discard used rags.
-Do not dry dust with a featherer or anything like that.
+Do not dry dust with a feather duster or anything like that.

 - Mop instead of sweeping.
-Wet mopping will capture more fine particulates and capture them in the water.
+Wet mopping will capture more fine particulates in the water.
 Sweeping creates massive amounts of airborne dust.

-- Use a True-HEPA vacuum on carpets, floors, couches, beds, etc. Vacuum only when you’re just about to leave the space for some time.
+- Use a True-HEPA vacuum on carpets, floors, couches, beds, etc. Vacuum only when you’re about to leave the space for some time.
 Vacuuming, even with a HEPA vacuum, will generate significant dust in the air.
-Leaving right after you vacuum allows that fine particulate to settle out of the air.
-Vacuuming a bedroom right before bed is no bueno.
+Leaving right after you vacuum allows fine particulates to settle out of the air.
+Vacuuming a bedroom right before bed is not advisable.

 - Run central ventilation fans in recirculation mode.
 This process – even with standard residential air filters – has been found to successfully remove fine particulates from the air.

 Most of the above comments were about managing dust (“fine particulates”) and smoke.
-Smoke smells are more tricky and worthy of a follow up blog.
-Smoke smells from fires can linger on building materials.
-Common approaches include applying a liquid-applied vapor barrier over materials or using Ozone indoors.
+Smoke smells are tricky and worthy of a follow up blog.
+Smoke smell from fires can linger on building materials.
+Common approaches include applying a liquid vapor barrier over materials or using Ozone indoors.
 There are pros and cons of each approach, and there are other options to discuss.
 Our advice is to first focus on the dust and then tackle the smoke smell next.